grafana/grafana-app-sdk/docs/tutorials/issue-tracker/05-local-deployment.md

 ### Interacting With Our Local Deployment

 Our grafana is now available at [grafana.k3d.localhost:9999](http://grafana.k3d.localhost:9999).
 By default, the credentials to log in are `admin`/`admin`.
-You'll be prompted to change the password upon logging in.
+You'll be prompted to change the password upon logging in (though you can skip this).
 Note that if you do, you'll need to modify the cURL commands used later in this tutorial.
 You can also click `Skip` to avoid updating the password.
-Since our plugin is automatically installed, we can go to [grafana.k3d.localhost:9999/a/issuetrackerproject-app/](http://grafana.k3d.localhost:9999/a/issuetrackerproject-app/) and see the simple landing page that got generated for us, and we can interact with our backend APIs at [grafana.k3d.localhost:9999/api/plugins/issuetrackerproject-app/resources/v1/issues](http://grafana.k3d.localhost:9999/api/plugins/issuetrackerproject-app/resources/v1/issues).
+Since our plugin is automatically installed, we can go to [grafana.k3d.localhost:9999/a/issuetrackerproject-app/](http://grafana.k3d.localhost:9999/a/issuetrackerproject-app/) and see the simple landing page that got generated for us, and we can now interact with our exposed API at [grafana.k3d.localhost:9999/apis/issuetrackerproject.ext.grafana.com/v1alpha1/namespaces/default/issues](http://grafana.k3d.localhost:9999/apis/issuetrackerproject.ext.grafana.com/v1alpha1/namespaces/default/issues).

-Right now, if I do a curl to our list endpoint, we'll get back a response with an empty list:
+Right now, if I do a curl to our plugin list endpoint, we'll get back a response with an empty list:
 ```shell
 curl -u admin:admin http://grafana.k3d.localhost:9999/api/plugins/issuetrackerproject-app/resources/v1/issues
 ```